modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-3.md

 	**In 1922** “for his services in the investigation of the structure of atoms and of the radiation emanating from them”.

-	WORK: “The discovery of the electron and radioactivity in the late 19th century led to different models being proposed for the atom’s structure.
+	**WORK:** “The discovery of the electron and radioactivity in the late 19th century led to different models being proposed for the atom’s structure.
 In 1913, Niels Bohr proposed a theory for the hydrogen atom, based on quantum theory that some physical quantities only take discrete values.
 Electrons move around a nucleus, but only in prescribed orbits, and If electrons jump to a lower-energy orbit, the difference is sent out as radiation.
 Bohr’s model explained why atoms only emit light of fixed wavelengths, and later incorporated the theories on light quanta.”

-	Nobel Lecture, *The structure of the atom* by Bohr.
+	**Nobel Lecture:** *The structure of the atom* by Bohr.

 	- The general picture of the atom
 	- Atomic stability and electrodynamic theory